ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ```

 The example above read the following way:
-1. The empty list, prononced “nil”
+1. The empty list, nil
 1. A list containing the numbers 1, 2 and 3
 1. A list containing the booleans `false`, `true` and `false`.
 Repetitions are allowed
 1. A list of lists